eigenvalues λ and associated eigenvectors x of the matrix A are calculated iteratively.

 Power Method

-To determine the eigenvector of the largest eigenvalue of a matrix A you can use the following algorithm:
+To determine the eigenvector of the largest magnitude eigenvalue of a matrix A you can use the following algorithm:

 xn = Axn-1 / |Axn-1|